 If you receive an email, letter, or call from an organization offering to help you with completing the Free Application for Federal Student Aid, BEWARE!
 The FAFSA is a FREE FORM available directly through the U.S. Department of Education's FAFSA website (www.fafsa.gov).

-We have received information from another school that there is a company in California sending letters to students and parents requesting a $59 fee in order to process financial aid for the 2012-2013 academic year.
+We have received information from another school that there is a company in California sending letters to students and parents requesting a $59 fee in order to process financial aid.
 The company's logo may look like the logo from the U.S. Department of Education, but this company is NOT ASSOCIATED with the FAFSA program!

 If you receive emails, letters, or calls from such organizations and have questions, please feel free to stop by or call our Financial Aid Office for advice.
 No one is required to pay to file a FAFSA: it's FREE!